Data-Connexxus/.github/profile/SyntheticData.md

 In addition to this there are numerous offerings available, from libraries to technology platforms that range from open source to freemium
   (Some are free, and some are paid within technologies).
 Our goal and intent is to be a "powered by" technology platform that can be molded like clay, for benefit groups from testing to data integration to application development.
-* This project has always been intended to operate under the open/community source model.
-The Synthetic Data Platform open source licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.
-  Our model is not some "freemium" or offering-based model with versions and scaled capabilities.
 * The Synthetic Data Platform is designed around a very flexible computational data model that can.
 Our initial focus for the first several years was on enabling massive amounts of extensible data to be used quickly for many needs.
 Why should organizations risk <a href="https://www.breachlevelindex.com/" target="_blank">data breaches</a> or the